Slider0007/AI-on-the-edge-device/docs/API/Webhook/_OVERVIEW.md

 #### 2. Image message

-Depending on configuration (Parameter section `Webhook`) the respective image on which the evauluation is based, is published to the same URL endpoint.
+Depending on configuration (Parameter section `Webhook`) the respective image on which the evaluation is based, is published to the same URL endpoint.

 Message configuration:
 - URL: Content of parameter `URI` (query string with actual timestamp gets attached to URI: `/?timestamp=...`)